-- A non-hearing resolution is not available if a party objects to such a resolution. - A non-hearing resolution will result in an Outcome Letter. - The administrative remedies and disciplinary sanctions will have the same force and effect as though they were imposed following a review panel. - Non-hearing resolutions cannot be appealed.
+- A non-hearing resolution is not available if a party objects to such a resolution. - A non-hearing resolution will result in a formal document signed by the parties and the Title IX Coordinator that summarizes the incident that led to the complaint, any disciplinary and/or administrative sanctions and remedies agreed

+- to, and any other information relevant to the resolution of the complaint. - The administrative remedies and disciplinary sanctions will have the same force and effect as though they were imposed following a review panel. - Transfer of campuses is not permitted as a remedy unless approved by the Title IX Coordinators on both campuses. - Non-hearing resolutions cannot be appealed.